samatisz/SamAndWhichSammies/README.md

 ## Team Members

-- **Shelby Matisz** - Programmer
+**Shelby Matisz** - Programmer

+## Special Thanks

 _I want to thank Steel Potatoes team.
 Without their support, I would not have made it this far._
-- Special thanks to Ben and Husnain for helping me with my code.
+- Thank you to Ben and Husnain for helping me with my code.
 - Thank you **Raymond** for your support and for your help with this project.
 - A final thanks to **Alex** for allowing me to vent my frustrations and for really getting me through this.